 Although he’d predicted big things to come for the Boilermakers, Karlaftis couldn’t have predicted the immediate impact he’d make.
 The true freshman displayed early disruptiveness in his college debut, registering 4 tackles, 1.5 tackles for loss, and a half-sack.
 Then, just two weeks later, he secured his first full sack against TCU while adding an interception to his résumé.

 Karlaftis’ first season was littered with standout performances.
 During the game against Penn State, he posted a career-high 8 tackles, 3 for loss, and 1 sack.
-Later in the season, against Wisconsin, Karlaftis secured his only career forced fumble to date.
+Later in the season, against Wisconsin, Karlaftis secured his first career forced fumble.

 Unfortunately, a combination of the global situation and injury conspired to limit Karlaftis to just three appearances in 2020.
-He had a personal experience of the issues impacting the world, resulting in him spending a mandated 21 days away from the program.
+He had a personal experience with COVID, resulting in him spending a mandated 21 days away from the program.
 Furthermore, an ankle injury led to more missed game time.

 When he did find the field, however, Karlaftis exhibited his destructive tendencies on the line.
 Although the box score will show he tallied just 4 tackles in 2020, those comprised of 2 tackles for loss and 2 sacks.
 Despite all the missed time, Karlaftis still earned second-team All-Big Ten honors.
 Meanwhile, his intelligence was recognized with Academic All-Big Ten honors.